mfdaves/simpleinstapaper/README.md

 }
 ```
 Both `auth` and `add` method return just a `bool`, if you need to have a better errors handling send a PR.

+Based on the doc password is an optional parameter and if you have an account without password every string will works as well,
+for this reason I forgot to make it an `Option<String>` so make sure to put whatever you want instead.